 - On the Zoom page, select Join from the Upcoming Meetings tab to connect to the online class.

 When connecting to your first Zoom class or meeting, you will be prompted to install the appropriate Zoom app for your device.
 While a computer is recommended, you can also access Zoom on a smartphone or tablet.
 We recommend that you test your computer audio and video before joining your first meeting.

-As we transition to online classrooms, we want to make all students aware that online classes will generally be recorded.
-We also want to provide rules and expectations that will ensure a safe, productive, and educational environment.
-The law school has organized information on the “Remote Learning” landing page on the law school website.
+For classes that are offered online, we would like to provide rules and expectations that will ensure a safe, productive, and educational environment for you, your classmates and the instructor.
 The following information also represents a general set of default rules and guidelines around online classrooms (if any individual professor announces separate rules please adhere to the classroom rules from each professor):